15 Unexpected Signs of Lung Cancer

 Digestive problems such as stomach aches, constipation, or nausea may result from high levels of calcium in the blood.
 This condition, called hypercalcemia, occurs in about 10-20% of lung cancer patients.

-Without properly functioning lungs, it can be a struggle to breathe.
+Without properly functioning lungs, it can be a struggle to breathe which is why knowing breathing exercises can vastly help.
 The lack of oxygen in lung cancer patients combined with the cancer feeding off the body’s nutrients can prevent energy production.
 The lack of available energy to get through everyday life can cause a patient to feel fatigued or tired.